-Type of Inspection Needed for Poultry Processors
+Type of Inspection Needed for Poultry Processors:

-End Customer Type of Inspection Needed Grocery stores, restaurants (wholesale outlets) Federal or State Equal-To Direct retail sales from the farm to end customer (if slaughtered on the farm) No routine inspection - processed under P.L. exemption Farmers' Markets Federal or State Equal-To or P.L exempt from an approved facility www.mda.state.mn.us/food 651-201-6027 1-800-697-AGRI www.extension.umn.edu/foodsafety 612-624-1222
+End Customer Type of Inspection Needed

+Grocery stores, restaurants (wholesale outlets) Federal or State Equal-To

+Direct retail sales from the No routine inspection -

+farm to end customer (if processed under P.L.

+slaughtered on the farm) exemption

+Federal of State Equal-To

+Farmers' Markets or P.L. exempt from an

+approved facility

-Type of Licensing Needed for Poultry Processors
+Type of Licensing Needed for Poultry Processors:

+Products being Sold Licensing Needed

+Birds only from your farm None required -

+Register with MDA

+Birds from your farm and Food handler's license

+other farms

-Products Being Sold Licensing Needed Birds only from your farm None required - Register with MDA Birds from your farm and other farms Food handler's license Poultry products with added ingredients that do not come from your farm Food handler's license
+Poultry products with added

+ingredients that do not come Food handler's license

+from your farm